indre-idenfy/Documentation/pages/VideoCallIdentification.md

 | `photos`   | No       | Indicates whether photos of client and document should be taken.| `Bool` | - |

 ### Examples
-#### Example request for video call photos identificatiohis endpoint lets you make a video call identification
+#### Example request for video call endpoint to make a video call photo token

 ```json
 {